Our Sustainability Goals

 The Opportunity

-However, this shift presents a powerful opportunity for meaningful change.
-By prioritizing the use and reuse of quality, repairable instruments, the industry can support a more circular economy - one that values longevity, sustainability, and the preservation of skills.
+By extoling the benefits of music and prioritising the use and reuse of quality, repairable instruments, the industry can do much more to support a more circular economy - one that values longevity, sustainability, and the preservation of skills.
 Reinvesting in craftsmanship and second-life instruments not only reduces environmental impact but also helps sustain jobs in repair, restoration, and local instrument-making.
 More importantly, access to well-made instruments can transform lives, enabling aspiring musicians from all backgrounds to explore their creativity and develop their talents without the barrier of prohibitive costs.
 In this way, sustainability in music isn’t just about protecting the planet, it’s about investing in people, culture, and a more resilient future for the art form itself.

 Our Next Sustainability Event Starts Soon